 It's our community of volunteers who make Sydney Story Factory unique.
 Freelancers and students, retirees and writers, parents and professionals, they come from all over Sydney and from all walks of life.
 They share a love of writing and a desire to give back to the community.
 We have over 850 volunteers ready to walk into a workshop at any time.
 But we always (always!) need more.

-Information and orientation days for brand new volunteers have been scheduled for Redfern and Parramatta in January and February 2018.
+Information and orientation days for brand new volunteers are scheduled for Redfern and Parramatta every month.

 This is what our volunteers say about their experience of tutoring with young people at Sydney Story Factory:

 "I started volunteering with SSF because I write for a living, and thought I'd be able to give something back to kids who could use some help.
 What I didn't realise was how genuinely rewarding and fun it would be to get to spend time every week with an enthusiastic, imaginative, energetic kid who has a bunch of great ideas that can be turned into great stories.
 Volunteering at SSF is challenging, but in the best way — it requires patience, empathy, and thinking deeply about how to best support a kid in finding their voice.
 There is no better feeling than connecting with your student, and helping them produce work that is observant, crazy, hilarious, and smart."

 "I volunteer for many different organisations, but coming into the Martian Embassy to work with the wonderful storytellers to make a real difference for the young people that also love coming into the Sydney Story Factory, is the most rewarding volunteer experience of all.
 The storytellers and others who are at the Martian Embassy create a warm, creative and embracing environment that make this the amazing place it is to be a volunteer."